SAP/fosstars-rating-core/SAP/PyRFC.md

 ## Violated rules

+1. Does teams have enough members on GitHub?
+No
-1. If a project has a license No
+1. Does it have a license file?
+No
-1. If a project has enough admins on GitHub No
+1. Does it have enough admins on GitHub?
+No
 1. Does it have a security policy?
 No
-1. If a project has tool less members on GitHub No